hdknr/hdknr.github.com/src/identity/source/jws/appendix.b.rst

 Appendix B. "x5c" (X.509 Certificate Chain) Example
 ========================================================================

-The string below is an example of a certificate chain that could be used as the value of an "x5c" (X.509 Certificate Chain) header parameter, per :ref:`Section 4.1.6 <jws.4.1.6>`.
+The JSON array below is an example of a certificate chain that could be used as the value of an "x5c" (X.509 Certificate Chain) header parameter, per :ref:`Section 4.1.6 <jws.4.1.6>`.

+Note that since these strings contain base64 encoded (not base64url encoded) values, they are allowed to contain white space and line breaks.

 ::

-   -----BEGIN CERTIFICATE-----
-   MIIE3jCCA8agAwIBAgICAwEwDQYJKoZIhvcNAQEFBQAwYzELMAkGA1UEBhMCVVM
+   ["MIIE3jCCA8agAwIBAgICAwEwDQYJKoZIhvcNAQEFBQAwYzELMAkGA1UEBhMCVVM
    xITAfBgNVBAoTGFRoZSBHbyBEYWRkeSBHcm91cCwgSW5jLjExMC8GA1UECxMoR2
    8gRGFkZHkgQ2xhc3MgMiBDZXJ0aWZpY2F0aW9uIEF1dGhvcml0eTAeFw0wNjExM
    TYwMTU0MzdaFw0yNjExMTYwMTU0MzdaMIHKMQswCQYDVQQGEwJVUzEQMA4GA1UE